Copyright ©2001-2017 Marshall Rendina. All rights reserved.

 Marshall Rendina (born May 27, 1986 in New York City) is a composer, songwriter, visual artist, and author.

 He grew up in Worthington, Ohio and showed an early interest in the arts.
 His work was displayed in the city hall when he was nine years old.
 He took classes at the Columbus College of Art and Design, also studying flute, tenor saxophone, trombone, guitar, and piano, eventually dedicating most of his time to piano.
 One early influence on him was taking an advanced class in mathematics in sixth grade, where he studied combinatorics and polyhedra.

-He studied western philosophy his freshman year in high school taking an interest in the generation that included Carl Jung, Albert Einstein, Martin Buber, and Bertrand Russell.
+He studied western philosophy his freshman year in high school taking an interest in the generation that included Carl Jung, Albert Einstein, and Martin Buber.
 He also did independent projects in the psychology of both art and music in high school.
 He played jazz in a group at the arts magnet school Ft.
 Hayes in Columbus, Ohio, performing at the Columbus Museum of Art and other locations around the city.
 He became interested in Fluxus, Minimalism and other experimental genres, favoring mostly intimate piano music, and studying composition.